Teachings of the Masters

 The Four Foundations of Mindfulness by The Dzogchen Ponlop Rimpoche.
 A Remarkable in-depth teaching on the hidden depths of the basic teaching of insight that leads to our pure intrinsic nature and the birth of the ten stages of enlightenment.

-The spirit of straightforward practice and subtle understanding of our pure nature is clearly illustrated in these next three short and profound teachings from Haukuin, Mazu and Bathing a New Born Baby by Thich Nhat Hanh, The Song Of Zazen by Haukuin, and The Teachings of Mazu translated by Thomas Cleary
+The spirit of straightforward practice and subtle understanding of our pure nature is clearly illustrated in these next three short and profound teachings from Haukuin, Mazu and Bathing a New Born Buddha by Thich Nhat Hanh, The Song Of Zazen by Haukuin, and The Teachings of Mazu translated by Thomas Cleary

 Affirming Faith in Mind is typically clear and straightforward of Zen teachings.
 A short classic that opens the way for us to realise the unimaginable mystery of our True-nature, and the foolishness of striving to attain it.